amitmakkad/Face-Recognition/README.md

 * app.py - It is a python file which has all the code related to face-recognition model.
 * ImageBasics - This folder contains all the images which the model can recognise.
 * static - It contains homepage photo and css files which is used in designing.
-* Screenshots - It contains screenshots of our model.

 ## Refrences
 * https://pypi.org/project/face-recognition/